hjstoff/nodesetexpr-expand/README.md

 to be stored in some appropriate "container type" that, at least during production, guartantees the uniqueness of each of its elements.

-## Scope limitations and design guidance
+## Scope limitations and use case derived design guidance
 The inverse operation of nodeset expression expanding is _compressing_, or _folding_ a list of nodenames into a nodeset expression.
 Such inverse operations are not in scope of this project.
 In particular, whether they would be easier or